 How do you hold cryptocurrency as safely as possible?

 Notice the framing — as safely as possible, not “without risk.”
 There is no zero-risk way to hold any asset, and the honest version of self-custody names that plainly.
-What self-custody does is change the risk: it removes counterparty risk (exchange hacks, bank freezes, bankruptcies) and shifts operational risk onto you.
+What self-custody does is change the risk: it removes counterparty risk and shifts operational risk onto you.
+The counterparty side is well documented — the SEC’s investor alert on crypto asset securities notes that a number of platforms have suspended customer withdrawals or entered bankruptcy, with unclear recovery for customers.
+But the risk you take on in exchange is absolute rather than probabilistic.
+Lose the keys and the coins are gone — permanently, with no issuer to appeal to — and the CFTC’s advisory on virtual currency trading is equally blunt about the other direction, warning that there is no assurance of recourse if your virtual currency is stolen.
+There is no fraud department, no chargeback, no reset link.
 The standard tool for managing that shift is air-gapped signing.

 What air-gapped signing means is that your private keys never touch an internet-connected device.
 The workflow: